 The principal activity of the Company is to invest in subsidiaries that are involved in establishing, investing in and managing commercial projects.
-The activities of its subsidiaries include establishment and management of shopping malls, hotels, residential projects, hypermarkets, supermarkets, fashion retailing, leisure and entertainment, credit cards operations, leasing and investment activities.
+The activities of its subsidiaries include establishment and management of shopping malls, hotels, residential projects, hypermarkets, supermarkets, fashion retailing, leisure and entertainment, cinemas and investment activities.
 The Company and its subsidiaries are collectively referred to as "the Group".
 The Company is wholly owned by Majid Al Futtaim Capital LLC ("the Parent Company").